...

 Illness duration Unchanged

-Hot baths4 can support comfort, but they should not be treated as a solution.
+Hot baths2 can support comfort, but they should not be treated as a solution.

 Muscle Aches & Fatigue

-Muscle pain during a cold often comes from immune activity and tension.
-Heat helps muscles relax.
+Muscle pain during a cold is often caused by immune response and body tension.
+Heat helps muscles relax by increasing circulation.

 Symptom Heat Response